BjoernRohr/sampcompR/README.md

 as we did in this example.
 In this case, the confidence intervals will be calculated analytically.
-The upper right corner of the plot shows the average relative difference in mean, which is chosen by using `summetric=="avg"`.
+The upper right corner of the plot shows the average relative difference in mean, which is chosen by using `summetric=="avg2"`.
 Last, the parameter data indicates if the function should return a `uni_compare_object` which can be used in other package functions (e.g., `plot_uni_compare`).